chrisns/talks/PolicyAsVersionedCode.md

 <!-- class: lead invert -->

-# dependency
+# 👩‍👦 <!--fit-->

 <!--
-  - That same policy could be treated as a dependency, and operate like a linter, so you can run compliance checks locally, in CI and guard production ultimately
+That same policy could be treated as a dependency, and operate like a linter, so you can run compliance checks locally, in CI and guard production ultimately
 -->

 ---

 <!-- class: lead invert -->

-# multiple policies
+# 👨‍👨‍👦‍👦 <!--fit-->

 <!--
-  - That multiple versions of policy like a dependency are supported, so emergencies like you must update now because theres now known vulnerabilities type updates are a business as usual activity to communicate.
+That multiple versions of policy like a dependency are supported, so emergencies like you must update now because theres now known vulnerabilities type updates are a business as usual activity to communicate.
 -->

 ---